Dietrich von Bern: Heldenbuch-Prosa

 According to the Heldenbuch-Prosa, a prose preface to the manuscript Heldenbuch of Diebolt von Hanowe from 1480 and found in most printed versions, Dietrich is the grandson of Wolfdietrich and son of Dietmar.
-During her pregnancy, Dietrich's mother was visited by the demon Machmet (i.e. Mohammed imagined as a Muslim god), who prophecies that Dietrich will be the strongest spirit who ever lived and will breathe fire when angry.
+During her pregnancy, Dietrich's mother was visited by the demon Machmet (i.e. Muhammad imagined as a Muslim god), who prophecies that Dietrich will be the strongest spirit who ever lived and will breathe fire when angry.
 The devil (Machmet?) then builds Verona/Bern in three days.
 Ermenrich, here imagined as Dietrich's brother, rapes his marshal Sibiche's wife, whereupon Sibiche decides to advise Ermenrich to his own destruction.
 Thus he advises Ermenrich to hang his own nephews.
 Their ward, Eckehart of Breisach, informs Dietrich, and Dietrich declares war on Ermenrich.
 Ermenrich, however, captures Dietrich's best men, and to ransom them, Dietrich goes into exile.
 He ends up at Etzel's court, who gives Dietrich a large army that reconquers Verona.
 However, once Dietrich had fought at the rose garden against Siegfried, slaying him.
-This causes Kriemhild, who after Etzel's wife Herche's death, marries the Hun, to invite all the heroes of the world to a feast where she causes them to kill each other.
+This causes Kriemhild—who, after Etzel's wife Herche's death, marries the Hun—to invite all the heroes of the world to a feast where she causes them to kill each other.
 Dietrich kills Kriemhild in revenge.
 Later there is a massive battle at Verona, in which all the remaining heroes except Dietrich are killed.
-At this a dwarf appears to Dietrich and, telling him that "his kingdom is no longer of this world," causes him to disappear.
-And no one knows what has happened to him.
+At this a dwarf appears to Dietrich and, telling him that "his kingdom is no longer of this world", causes him to disappear, and no one knows what has happened to him.

 The attempts to connect the heroic age with divine order and to remove Dietrich's demonic qualities are probably meant to deflect ecclesiastical criticism of heroic poetry.
-For instance, the author clearly attempts to hide negative characteristics of Dietrich, as with the Machmet-prophesy, which probably rests on the idea of Dietrich as the son of the Devil (as claimed by some in the church) and changing Dietrich's ride to hell into a positive event – the dwarf quotes John 18,36 when he takes Dietrich away.
+For instance, the author clearly attempts to hide negative characteristics of Dietrich, as with the Machmet-prophecy, which probably rests on the idea of Dietrich as the son of the Devil (as claimed by some in the church) and changing Dietrich's ride to hell into a positive event—the dwarf quotes John 18,36 when he takes Dietrich away.